PayString/paystring-documentation/docs/aws-lambda-deploy.md

 ### Step 2: Find the nameservers

-Clicking on the hosted zone will display the nameservers you need to use with your registrar:
+Click on the hosted zone to display the nameservers you need to use with your registrar:

 ![hosted zone nameservers](./help-images/nameservers/hosted-zone-nameservers.png)